If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

-I’m sorry if it was not as comprehensive as you’d like, but there are so many different varieties of corner shelves that I felt I needed to narrow it down to those I’ve had experience with and those that I preferred.
+I’m sorry if it wasn’t as comprehensive as you’d like, but there are so many different varieties of corner shelves that I felt the need to narrow it down to those I’ve had experience with, and those that I preferred.

-Good luck with your corner shelf search and your shower upgrade!
+Good luck with your corner shelf search and your small scale shower remodel!